realpython/python-guide/docs/writing/tests.rst

     thing.method.assert_called_with(3, 4, 5, key='value')

-To mock classes or objects in a module under test, use the ``patch`` decorator.
+To mock classes or objects in a module under test, use the :py:func:`@patch` decorator.
 In the example below, an external search system is replaced with a mock that always returns the same result (but only for the duration of the test).